 - C. americana 'Lactea'

 The fall foliage of Callicarpa is yellow.
-However, in a zone 5 landscape, a frost can cause leaf color to pass from green to brownish, skipping the intermediate yellow altogether.
+However, in colder climates, a frost can cause leaf color to pass from green to brownish, skipping the intermediate yellow altogether.
 As long as they remain on the branches, the brownish leaves greatly detract from the display of the berries, the more mature of which are not damaged by frost.

 Since beautyberry shrubs bloom on new wood, they are generally pruned (for shaping, if desired) in late winter.
 In fact, at the northern end of their range (zone 5), they are often treated as herbaceous perennials, by pruning them down to within 1 foot of the ground each year just before spring.